alexbecker/exact-bgc/README.md

 This library is designed for computing the stable representation decompositions of the cohomology groups H^i(PConf_n(C)) of the pure braid groups.
 Calculations I have performed so far are located in results/.

+GMP is required to use this library.
+It can be installed using your package manager or from http://gmplib.org.
 To compile the library, run "make MAX_N=n" where n is the largest value of n you want to work with, usually 4 times the largest value of i for which you want to compute the stable decomposition of H^i(PConf_n(C)).